 Data Layer—A data layer within your Cortex XDR tenant that stores the logs from across all the data types.

-Cortex XDR Pro per TB:
+Cortex XDR Pro per GB:

 Analytics engine—The Cortex XDR analytics engine is a security service that utilizes network data to automatically detect and report post-intrusion threats.
 The analytics engine does this by identifying good (normal) behavior on your network so that it can notice bad (anomalous) behavior.